 If people want to live their lives in storybook land, they need to know that their beliefs have negative consequences.
 If they are open-minded enough to engage in the independent research of their beliefs, point them to the process we call comparative analysis.
 This is a scientific method of comparative religious study.
 Again, be careful.
 Those with deeply held religious beliefs will protect them using violence if necessary.

 3) Don’t Confuse Religion with Spirituality

 We are spiritual beings having a physical experience.
 We are consciousness and awareness confined to a biodegradable container.
 It is in our nature to explore the unknown and seek answers.
-Don’t accept the simple answers of organized religion for the revelations of your path.
+Don’t accept the simple answers of organized religion.
+The revelations of your path are far more important.

 The inward quest of consciousness and awareness is what Joseph Campbell calls the Hero’s Journey (1).
 This has nothing to do with religion or religious mythology.
-Spiritual exploration is an authentic inward journey it differs significantly from the counterfeit of organized religion.
+Spiritual exploration is an authentic inward journey; it differs significantly from organized religion.

 (1) Abrahamic Religions, Wikipedia

 (2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia